 Low Blood Sugar (Hypoglycemia)

-Prolonged fasting or insulin imbalances can affect brain functions, leading to symptoms like dizziness and vision blackout.
+Prolonged fasting or insulin imbalances can affect brain functions, causing symptoms like dizziness and eye dimming.

 Sudden Position Changes